Syntax

 [[a, 7.71], [b, 7.7], [c, 7.59], [d, 8.01]]

-Alternatively, values may be added by using the indexing method:
+Alternatively, you can add values using the indexing method.

 > tbl[5] := ['e', 8.04];